 My recommendation is to stay at Apartamenty Starowka – Melody.
 This one bedroom apartment is around the corner from Kafle cafe and walking distance to everything.
 The apartment has everything you’d need for a short or long stay and is spotless.
 I would definitely stay there again.

 Szczecin might not have much of a tourism scene but the city has grown on me over the years.
-It’s unlikely you’ll ever make it to Szczecin but I do recommend stopping by if you happen to be in north-west Poland or if you fancy a day trip or weekend away from Berlin.26
+It’s unlikely you’ll ever make it to Szczecin but I do recommend stopping by if you happen to be in north-west Poland or if you fancy a day trip or weekend away from Berlin.
+If you’re taking a road trip, I suggest making Gdansk your next stop in Poland.26